 Coronavirus - COVID19: Service information

-This page was last updated: 12th August and will continue to be updated should any detail change.
+This page was last updated: 8 September 2020 and will continue to be updated should any detail change.
 We'll be operating new timetables from 13 September 2020.

 Who may and may not travel on your buses?

 Government advice is to considering other forms of transport before using public transport and to travel safely.
 People intending to travel should check the Scottish Government website first, click here.

 There are currently no restrictions on passenger type and everyone is welcome on our buses if their journey is necessary, they follow government and First Bus guidance, and they are not feeling unwell.
 Anyone who is suffering from coronavirus symptoms including a persistent cough or high temperature, should not travel, and should follow public health guidelines.

 With operators and customers working together we will provide a bus network, for those who need it, that is safe and allows everyone to complete their essential journeys.

 From Monday 22nd June it has been mandatory to wear a face covering on public transport, unless you have an underlying medical condition which makes wearing a face covering difficult.
 Children under 5 are exempt from wearing a face covering.

 From Monday 31st August it has been mandatory for all school children to wear a face covering on public transport unless they have an underlying medical condition which makes wearing a face covering difficult

 - Click here to find out more information on face coverings and this information.

 - Click here to find out how to make your own face covering.